WARE-dev750/DeFi-core/README.md

 The circuit is compiled to a real verification key. `HonkVerifier.sol` is generated directly from that key by Barretenberg.
 There is no mock.
 There is no placeholder.
 The cryptography is live.

 ### Pillar C — The Intent Layer (Gasless Execution)
 Users never submit transactions directly.
-They sign a gasless ZK-Intent.
+They sign a gasless ZK-Intent authorizing a specific execution and relayer fee.
 Professional Solvers pick up the intent, pay the gas, execute the trade, and get reimbursed automatically.
 Users need zero ETH.
 Zero $NOFACE.
 Just a signature.

 Solvers must stake $NOFACE to access the intent pool.
 If they front-run or manipulate — their stake gets slashed.
 The math enforces honesty.